ibm-messaging/mq-exits/README.md

 For feedback and issues relating specifically to this package, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mq-exits/issues).

-Contributions to this package can be accepted under the terms of the IBM Contributor License Agreement, found in the [CLA file](CLA.md) of this repository.
-When submitting a pull request, you must include a statement stating you accept the terms in the CLA.
+Contributions to this package can be accepted under the terms of the Developer's Certificate of Origin, found in the [DCO file](DCO1.1.txt) of this repository.
+When submitting a pull request, you must include a statement stating you accept the terms in the DCO.

 ## Copyright

-© Copyright IBM Corporation 2020
+Copyright IBM Corporation 2020,2022